9787 SW 72nd St, Miami ·Open Mon–Fri 8:30 am–6:00 pm ·Free same-day Miami-Dade delivery

 +$120

-Start your prescription intake → See what's inside
+Start your order See what's inside

 A Florida-licensed physician reviews your health profile and authorizes your kit — usually within 24 hours.
 Telehealth consult included.
 EpiPen add-on requires a brief allergy history at checkout.